 1 Corinthians 1:18 (NIV)

-We here that there are two types of people, each with a different reaction to the cross.
+Do you see the two types of people here?
+Each with a different reaction to the cross?
+Yep.
 On one hand you have those who are perishing, and to them the cross seems absurd.
 The idea of it, that God became a man, seems absurd.
 Right there, you lose millions in the world.
 Muslims would say this is absurd, God would not dare defile himself by becoming a man.
 For others, it is absurd for a man to claim to be God.
 Even further that God as a man would allow himself to be crucified.
 But the idea of the cross is more terrible.

 To the Jewish person, the message of “Christ crucified” is shocking blasphemy.
 In context, blasphemy is calling evil news as good news.
 People have said of the cross of Christ that it was “Divine, child-abuse" as in the book of Deuteronomy to be hung on a tree is an expression of the cruse of God.
 The Christ would not ever be pictured as hanging on a cross.